UniversalDependencies/docs/structure-notes.md

  3. Promotion through head elision

 <div class="sd-parse">
-The cat could have chased the dog out of the kitchen . case(kitchen,out) mwe(out,of)
+The cat could have chased the dog out of the house . case(house,out) mwe(out,of)
 </div>